saraozn/tp/docs/DeveloperGuide.md

 Or, the property agent may want to see a list of customers based on the characteristics of the property they desired.
 For example, the property agent may want to filter customers who love pink properties.
 Or, the property agent may want to see a list of customers based on both budget and characteristics to enhance productivity.

+The property agent may also want to see a list of properties based on their budget.
+For example, the property agent may want to filter properties with budget less than $1000000.
+Or, the property agent may want to see a list of properties based on the characteristics.
+For example, the property agent may want to filter pink properties.
+Or, the property agent may want to see a list of properties based on both budget and characteristics to enhance productivity.

 #### Implementation
-The `FilterCustomerCommand` class extends the `Command` class.
-They are used to filter customers.
+The `FilterCustomerCommand` and `FilterPropertyCommand` class extends the `Command` class.
+They are used to filter customers and properties, respectively.
-The command allows the user to filter customers based on their budget and/or properties' characteristics they love.
-The commands expect at least one flag, either budget or characteristics, to be used as a filter.
+The `filtercust` command allows the user to filter customers based on their budget and/or properties' characteristics they love.
+While the `filterprop` command allows the user to filter properties based on their budget and/or characteristics.
+The commands expect at least one flag, either budget/price or characteristics, to be used as a filter.
-When the filter command is inputted, the `FilterCustomerCommandParser` class is used to parse the user input and create the respective `FilterCustomerCommand` objects.
+When the filter command is inputted, the `FilterCustomerCommandParser` and `FilterPropertyCommandParser` class is used to parse the user input and create the respective `FilterCustomerCommand` or `FilterPropertyCommand` objects.
-When these created command objects are executed by the `LogicManager`, the `FilterCustomerCommand#execute(Model model)` methods are called.
-These methods will update the filtered customer list in the `model` which will eventually update the customers shown in the UI, and return a `CommandResult` object.
+When these created command objects are executed by the `LogicManager`, the `FilterCustomerCommand#execute(Model model)` or `FilterCustomerCommand#execute(Model model)` methods are called.
+These methods will update the filtered customer or property list in the `model` which will eventually update the customers shown in the UI, and return a `CommandResult` object.

-During this execution process, a new `BudgetAndTagsInRangePredicate` object which is used as a predicate to check whether a customer's budget is higher and if all the characteristics are desired by the customer.
+During this execution process, a new `BudgetAndTagsInRangePredicate` or `PriceAndTagsInRangePredicate` object which is used as a predicate to check whether a customer's budget is bigger and all the characteristics are desired by the customer or whether a property's price is lower and the property has all the characteristics, respectively.
-All customers will be tested using this `BudgetAndTagsInRangePredicate`.
-Customers which satisfy this condition will be included into the `FilteredCustomerList` in the model.
+All customers or properties will be tested using this `BudgetAndTagsInRangePredicate` or `PriceAndTagsInRangePredicate`.
+Customers or proeprties which satisfy this condition will be included into the `FilteredCustomerList` or `FilteredPropertyList` in the model.

 The following sequence diagram shows how the `FilterCustomerCommand` is executed.
 ![FilterCustomerSequenceDiagram](images/FilterCustomerSequenceDiagram.png)